All Episodes

 It also means providing resources to address the mental health issues behind gun violence with a focus to reduce gun violence.

-It also means perhaps expanding a program that we've seen work effectively in the Lubbock Independent School District where they have ways of measuring mental health challenges of students and being able to identify those who may pose a risk and looking to deploy those strategies and school districts across the state of Texas.
+It also means perhaps expanding a program that we've seen work effectively in the Lubbock Independent School District where they have ways of measuring mental health challenges of students and being able to identify those who may pose a risk and looking to deploy those strategies in school districts across the state of Texas.

-Listen, the fact of the matter is in the fog of the aftermath of a catastrophe like this, the answers are not always immediate, but the answers will come by us working together.
+Listen, the fact of the matter is, in the fog of the aftermath of a catastrophe like this, the answers are not always immediate, but the answers will come by us working together.

-Now that said, I do want to cover some of the details of where we stand right now, understanding that we will be providing updates later.
+Now, that said, I do want to cover some of the details of where we stand right now, understanding that we will be providing updates later.

 I mentioned those who have been identified as being deceased and wounded, and we will provide an update on that later on.

-We are still law enforcement is still in the process of undertaking both searches and investigation of the entire scene as well as other locations.
+We are still, law enforcement is still in the process of undertaking both searches and investigation of the entire scene as well as other locations.

 The reason why there is some slowness in being able to undertake these searches is because of the potential for explosive devices to be found in these residences as they want to make sure they're able to enter them without anybody being harmed.